Homeless outreach agency's efforts slammed in audit by Los Angeles controller

 $54 million of taxpayer money has gone to the Los Angeles Homeless Services Authority's outreach program over the last two years.

-"We found that the outreach efforts in the city of Los Angeles are not where they should be," Galperin said at a morning news conference, describing a review of the LAHSA over the past year.
+"We found that the outreach efforts in the city of Los Angeles are not where they should be," City Controller Ron Galperin said at a morning news conference, describing a review of the LAHSA over the past year.

 The controller highlighted the lack of placements into permanent supportive housing, reporting that only 167 homeless people across Los Angeles received the service.